Climate financial crisis: Can we contain it? – DW – 12/11/2023

 A case in point are the money managers set up to handle retirement for billions of people globally: Pension funds are tasked to hold their clients' money and turn a profit from the investments.
 That means investing the proceeds into stocks on the market.

 But with large chunks of the market tied to the fossil fuel industry, a lot of the money is invested in coal, oil and gas.
-And this money could lose value due to climate policies.
+And this money could lose value under ambitious climate policies.

-"A pension fund in Europe could be exposed as much as 48% to companies that could be at risk of stranded assets," says Irene Monasterolo.
-The professor at Utrecht University is part of a large and growing group of academics and experts drawing out the risks to the wider financial system these carbon assets pose.
+"A pension fund in Europe could be exposed as much as 48% to companies that could be at risk of stranded assets," said Irene Monasterolo.
+The professor of climate finance at Utrecht University is part of a large and growing group of academics and experts drawing out the risks to the wider financial system posed by these carbon assets.

 Mark Carney, the former Bank of England governor, is largely credited with kicking off a public debate on the financial stability concerns due to climate change.
-Speaking in front of London's insurance executives in 2015, he called for more transparency on climate risks.
-This information should then feed back into climate policies in reference to risks in financial markets.
+Speaking in front of London's insurance executives in 2015, he called for more transparency on climate risks — information that should then feed back into climate policies in reference to risks in financial markets.

 Growing carbon bubble threatens action on climate change

 Regulators seem to have caught up with the warning calls.
-The European Central Bank in late November threatened to fine about 20 European banks for mishandling climate risks, Bloomberg reported.
+In late November, the European Central Bank threatened to fine about 20 European banks for mishandling climate risks, Bloomberg reported.
 But returns on investment could stack pensioners against tough climate action.

 Most large central banks globally now require their banks to stress test their business models for climate scenarios.
-But what is essentially at odds, highlights Monasterolo, is the "long term dimension of climate change versus the short-term decision making in policy and in finance."
+But what is essentially at odds, said Monasterolo, is the "long-term dimension of climate change versus the short-term decision-making in policy and in finance."

 Edited by: Kristie Pladson